The Pavilion Beach Club

 Materiality marries the interior and exterior through the use of flagstone.
 It appears as a veneer on the architectural structures and as paving material for the garden pathways and pool deck.
 The 3-inch-thick flagstone transitions from mortar joints to grass joints throughout the site.
 From the Palapa beach bar, members follow pathways carved through existing Seagrape vegetation to intimate pocket beaches for private sunbathing.

-The Pavilion is located in the remnant dry forest zone with a relatively dry climate, high evaporation rates and an average annual precipitation of 34 inches.
+The Pavilion is located in the remnant dry forest zone with a relatively dry climate, high evaporation rates, and average annual precipitation of 34 inches.
 The existing site was once heavily forested and subsequently was a burned-over area with beach strand vegetation occurring intermittently at the shoreline.
 With this in mind, Raymond selected plant material that could withstand this unique beachfront environment.
-With a concern for Lethal Yellowing of Coconut Palms, he selected disease resistant cultivars and mixed species of palms.
+With a concern for Lethal Yellowing of Coconut Palms, he selected disease-resistant cultivars and mixed species of palms.
 The majority of plant material was sourced and shipped by barge from Homestead, Florida, in 40 foot flat racks and refrigerated containers.

 A series of shallow retention basins were created for erosion control and Paspalum grass seeding was used to stabilize landforms.
 The soil from on-site was sifted to obtain larger material for stone walls while non-sifted soil was used for fill.
 Raymond engaged local contractors to set locally sourced boulders and to layout and install plant material.
 Raymond communicated with the on-site team through redlined photographs with comments on weekly site progress.